wdatasci/WDS-JniPMML-XLL/README.md

 <li>Compiling environment</li>
     The github configurations are for Visual Studio Community Edition and Intellij Community edition.
 <li>DocFx</li>
-    DocFx is use for the documentation build, including the DocFxDoclet for on the JavaDoc side.
+    DocFx is used for the documentation build, including DocFxDoclet on the JavaDoc side.
 </ul>